thoughtbot/design-system/README.md

 ## License

-tbd is Copyright (c) 2017 thoughtbot, inc.
+thoughtbot/design-system is Copyright (c) 2017 thoughtbot, inc.
 It is free software, and may be redistributed under the terms specified in the [LICENSE] file.